What Shed Size Can I Build Without A Permit? - EasyShed

 In addition to possibly needing a building permit from council for your shed, things might get a little bit more complicated if you’re planning on installing electricity or plumbing.
 Even installing a solar panel on the roof of your shed may bring up an issue if you haven’t gotten the proper approval.

-It’s time to start searching for your new shed!
+Time to start searching for your new shed!

-As always, we love sharing our information with all current and potential shed owners, so send this to anyone who could use a heads up about building a shed without a permit!
+As always, we love sharing our information with all current and potential shed owners, so send this to anyone who could use a heads-up about building a shed without a permit!

 Previous